Justin Kirkland: Playing career

 As a free agent from the Flames, Kirkland signed a one-year, two-way contract with the Anaheim Ducks on July 14, 2022.
 He began the 2022–23 season with the Ducks' AHL affiliate, the San Diego Gulls, but was recalled on December 20.
 He made his NHL debut that night in a 4–1 loss to the Los Angeles Kings.
 He played in seven games with the Ducks.
 On January 9, while on the way to the Ducks game against in the Boston Bruins in Anaheim, Kirkland was involved in a serious car crash.
 He was hospitalized overnight and released the next morning.
 He was placed on injured reserve by the Ducks.
 Once healthy, he was placed on waivers and after going unclaimed, was returned to the Gulls on February 23.
 He finished the season with nine goals and 18 points in 32 games with San Diego.

 Kirkland signed a one-year, two-way contract with the Arizona Coyotes on July 15, 2023.
 Kirkland was placed on waivers on October 2 and after going unclaimed, assigned to Arizona's AHL affiliate, the Tucson Roadrunners, to begin the 2023–24 season.
-Kirkland was recalled and sent down to Tucson in December 2023 before being recalled again on January 6, 2024 and making his debut for the Coyotes on January 7 against the Winnipeg Jets.
+Kirkland was recalled and sent down to Tucson in December 2023 before being recalled again on January 6, 2024, and making his debut for the Coyotes on January 7 against the Winnipeg Jets.

 As a free agent, following his rights briefly transferring from the defunct Coyotes to the Utah Hockey Club, Kirkland opted to return to the Calgary Flames in agreeing to a one-year, two-way contract on July 3, 2024.
 Kirkland scored his first NHL goal on Stuart Skinner of the Edmonton Oilers in a 4–1 win on October 13, 2024.
 On November 29, Kirkland suffered a knee injury during a game versus the Columbus Blue Jackets, requiring ACL surgery and ending his 2024–25 season.
 In 21 games with Calgary before his injury, Kirkland had two goals and six assists.

+On July 1, 2026, Kirkland signed a one-year, two-way contract worth $850,000 with the Minnesota Wild for the season.